gpensta/specification-free-safety/README.md

 Files:

     * pendulum.m: plot of sets.
-* pendulum_evolution.m: plot of trajectories and sequence of inputs.
+    * pendulum_evolution.m: plot of trajectories, sequence of inputs.
     * heatmaps.m : plot of heatmaps of the state space.